Do You Need Help?

-Responsible Gambling at The Star
+Safer Gambling at The Star

 Patron Liaison Managers

 At The Star, each property has a designated Patron Liaison Manager (PLM) who provides on-going support to guests and team members.
 The PLM can provide information on gambling help services, community groups or referrals to assist our guests who may be experiencing gambling related problems.
-PLMs also manage the conduct of the Responsible Gambling Program at the property level.
+PLMs also manage the conduct of the Safer Gambling Program at the property level.